Why Does My Family Blame Me for Everything?

 Curious if you’ve been cast in the scapegoat role?
 This blog explores 7 signs you're carrying the blame—and how to break free from it.

-Understanding Projection: When It’s Not Really About You
+Understanding Projection: When It Was Never About You

-Have you ever noticed that the people who blame you the most are often struggling with their own issues?
-This is called projection.
+The people who blame you the most are often struggling with their own pain.

-A parent who feels guilty for past mistakes might blame you for being "too sensitive" instead of addressing their own behavior.
+A parent who feels guilt may label you “too sensitive” instead of owning their behavior

-A sibling who struggles with insecurity might criticize you to avoid dealing with their own self-doubt.
+A sibling who feels inadequate may pick at you to avoid their own insecurity

-A family that avoids conflict might label you as “dramatic” simply because you call out unhealthy patterns.
+A family that fears conflict might call you “dramatic” simply for naming the truth

-Understanding projection shows you the truth: their blame says more about their pain than it ever has about you.
-And once you see that, you can start protecting yourself from its impact.
+Their blame says more about their pain than it ever has about you.

 Remember, they don’t define you.
 You do!